corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 # corda-updates-transport

-`corda-updates-transport` provides a bespoke Maven Resolver transports over Corda Flows and Corda RPC.
+`corda-updates-transport` provides a bespoke Maven Resolver transports over Corda Flows.

 ## Why do we need it?

+Corda transport allows to transfer data over Corda Flows.
+It can be invoked from *inside a Corda node* only.

-Corda-based transports allow repository hosters to enforce their custom rules onto incoming requests and to filter out any unauthorised download attempts.
+Using this transport allow repository hosters to enforce their custom rules onto incoming requests and to filter out any unauthorised download attempts.
 For example CorDapp Distribution Service can be easily integrated with [Business Networks Membership Service](https://github.com/corda/corda-solutions/tree/master/bn-apps/memberships-management), that would effectively allow it to filter out any non Business Network traffic.

+Corda transport expects a remote repository URL specified in the format of `corda:x500Name`.
+For example `corda:O=BNO,L=New York,C=US` (just imagine that you specify a Corda X500 name instead of a HTTP hostname).

 ## Session Filters

-Corda-based transports allow developers to implement their custom `SessionFilter`s that can be used to reject any unintended download requests. `SessionFilter` is a simple interface that, if implemented, is invoked against every incoming download request. `SessionFilter` returns a boolean that indicates whether the request should be let through or not.
+Corda transport allow developers to implement their custom `SessionFilter`s that can be used to reject any unintended download requests. `SessionFilter` is a simple interface that, if implemented, is invoked against every incoming download request. `SessionFilter` returns a boolean that indicates whether the request should be let through or not.

 ```kotlin
 interface SessionFilter {